All Guides

 Many expats manage with:

-• U.S./Canadian account + ATM withdrawals (fees add up but are manageable)
+• U.S./Canadian account + ATM withdrawals (fees add up but are manageable short-term)

 • Wise (formerly TransferWise) - excellent for international transfers at near-market rate